SimonEnsemble/old_ish_SimonEnsemble.github.io2/index.md

 ### machine learning for materials discovery

-We use statistical machine learning to predict the adsorption properties of MOFs and automatically cluster together MOFs with similar structures.
+We use data and statistical machine learning to predict the adsorption properties of MOFs and automatically cluster together MOFs with similar structures.

 <figure>
     <center>